lawalTheWest/LawalTheWest/README.md

 -->
 I'm a skilled software engineer with a passion for creating innovative solutions using cutting-edge technologies.

-I am currently enrolled in the ALX Software Engineering Professional Course, where I have been gaining in-depth knowledge and practical experience in software development.
+I am currently enrolled in the ALX Software Engineering Professional Course, where I have been gaining in-depth knowledge and practical experience in software development (Full stack).

 # 📊 GitHub Stats: